irkgreen/beltprox/README.md

 New - starts timer, shows countdown on table?

-add Upload button
-Upload - grabs all currently cached data and emails it as csv

 check for “QUOTA_EXCEEDED_ERR”
 -There is a 5MB limit
 -should be okay for several data collections (let's do math)